 Advocacy leads to new legal framework in Israel

-Through patient engagement with leading legislators, the Coalition for Education from Birth – formed in 2015 – has contributed to several major policy gains: in July 2017, Israel’s Knesset passed the Council for Early Childhood Law, creating a new body that aims to take overall responsibility for government services for young children, from pregnancy to primary school.
-This milestone followed a long process of engagement with leading legislators by the Coalition for Early Childhood Education.
-In a major advance in 2018, Israel passed a new law giving the state responsibility for supervising providers of childcare to children up to age 3; and in 2021, responsibility for childcare passed to the Ministry of Education, enabling greater continuity of care.
+Through patient engagement with leading legislators, the Coalition for Education from Birth – formed in 2015 – has contributed to several major policy gains: in July 2017, Israel’s Knesset passed the Council for Early Childhood Law, creating a new body that aims to take overall responsibility for government services for young children; in 2018, Israel passed a new law giving the state responsibility for supervising providers of childcare to children up to age 3; and in 2021, responsibility for childcare passed to the Ministry of Education, enabling greater continuity of care.

 Coalition unites diverse sectors of Israeli society